1939 in Afghanistan: May 1939

 It is announced that the government has decided to privatize all government-owned factories.

 September 7, 1939

 In the week following the German invasion of Poland, hostilities against the government are opened on the eastern border by a tribal gathering from Tirah, but it is suppressed in little more than a week by joint action on the part of the Afghan and British authorities.

+September 17, 1939

+The Soviet Union invades Poland; this act of aggression induces fear of Soviet imperialism within Afghanistan and swings popular opinion decisively in favour of Britain.

 December 1939

 The government announces the opening of a twice-weekly bus service between Kabul and Mazari Sharif, in Afghan Turkestan, a distance of 382 miles (615 km), by a road traversing the Hindu Kush which was first planned by King Nadir Shah.